polylogyx/platform-docs/Queries_and_packs/Readme.md

 --------------------
 These out-of-box queries run frequently (as defined for the query) to fetch data from the nodes and require no configuration.

-### Manage Scheduled Queries
-Perform these steps to view or edit this configuration:
+Perform these steps to view or edit scheduled queries:
 1. Access the web interface for the server.
 2. Navigate to CONFIG MANAGEMENT  > Config.